What To Do When Your Pinterest Views Drop

 Are you pinning consistently?

 Consistency and patience are key to organic Pinterest growth, and if you dump 100 pins one day and then nothing for a month the Pinterest elves won’t like it.
-Using an approved scheduler like Tailwind can help you to be consistent.
+Using an approved scheduler like Tailwind can help you to be consistent, or a spreadsheet where you can track and organise what needs pinning when.

 Are you pinning mainly your own content?

 For organic Pinterest marketing it’s best practice to focus on pinning your own content.
-I like to pin other users content as well though, as a) it’s nice to be nice and b) it might be useful for my clients and readers.
+I like to pin other users content as well though every so often, as a) it’s nice to be nice and b) it might be useful for my clients and readers.
 As long as the content is complementary and doesn’t compete with your own stuff, there’s no harm in pinning other peoples things.
 Just focus on your own more.
+There is no hard and fast rule for this – if you’re on group boards, pinning other users content from the board can help the overall engagement levels for the board, benefiting everyone.
+If you’re in a Tailwind community or Tribe you should be pinning other tribe members content in accordance with the tribe rules.

 Is your website claimed?